 - Topical ingredients that contain antimicrobial properties.

 Benzoyl peroxide is a good example of a topical ingredient found in skincare, that is useful in suppressing P Acnes bacteria, this is due to its effectiveness in penetrating the oil-rich follicle.

 However, it is important to note that if you are suffering from sensitisation, Benzoyl peroxide can cause inflammation and irritation in the skin in some instances.

 Clindamycin and Erythromycin combined; work really well on Acne Vulgaris and as a hormonal acne treatment, helping to reduce inflammation in the lesions.

 Extensive research has been carried out on Essential oils especially Tea Tree, which is considered to be one of the best natural treatments for acne.

-It has great results in helping to reduce P. Acnes, as well as having mild anti comedogenic and anti inflammatory activity on the skin.
+In our clinic we often prescribe Azelaic Acid to my clients, as I find this is an extremely effective natural, topical treatment, it has great results in helping to reduce P. Acnes, as well as having mild anti comedogenic and anti-inflammatory activity on the skin.

 It is also beneficial in helping to suppress any post-hyper pigmentation, which may occur in individuals who have a darker complexion.

-However as a last resort, accutane is going to be the best prescription medication, which is a derivative of Vitamin A.
+We find when treating clients directly, that chronic acne rarely responds well to any form of antibiotics or topical treatments, however as a last resort, Accutane is going to be the best prescription medication, which is a derivative of Vitamin A.